alongL/modbusServer/README.md

-# modServer
+# modbusServer
 A modbus server implemented by libmodbus.
 It can serve for multi client and easy to use for everyone.
 It's hard for many person to use libmodbus.
 It's very important to encapsulate it for easy using.

 # build